Soft Oatmeal Raisin Cookies

 This post contains affiliate links.
 I am a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.

-7 Comments on “Soft Oatmeal Raisin Cookies”
+9 Comments on “Soft and Chewy Oatmeal Raisin Cookies”

 I have not made oatmeal raisin cookies in years and I do mean years.
 I was looking over some recipes and decided to make these.
 The molasses did make a difference in the taste.
 They were very good.
 I had never made them like this before.
 Glad I added it.